TopAndrey/GDTool/README.md

 ```
 py -3 -m pip install -U gd.py
 ```
-# GDTool is used for commenting with a code
+# GDTool is used for commenting with a bot (many times)